Methodological refinement of the submillimeter galaxy magnification bias. II. Cosmological analysis with tomography: Methodology

-Furthermore, to estimate the covariance matrix, we employed a Bootstrap method by dividing each field into at least five patches, ensuring a sufficient number of measurements.
-As explained in Paper I, these patches were created using a k-mean clustering algorithm, ensuring that the spatial dependence structure is retained during resampling.
 This new methodology has demonstrated enhanced robustness and significantly reduced uncertainties in the obtained measurements.
-In essence, the overall area was divided into 22 subregions and $N_b$=10000 Bootstrap samples were created with an over-sampling factor of 3.
+In essence, the overall area was divided into 22 subregions and $N_b$=10000 Bootstrap samples were created with an oversampling factor of 3.
 Therefore, the covariance matrix is given by

 where $\hat{w}_k$ denotes the measured cross-correlation function from the $k^{\text{th}}$ Bootstrap sample and $\bar{\hat{w}}$ is the corresponding average value over all Bootstrap samples.
+It should be noted that in this work, no attempt of correction of the super-sample covariance \citep[SSC, e.g.][]{LAC17} is made since our main source of uncertainty at the moment is cosmic variance.
+It is due to the non-negligible variations that we have among the spatially separated fields (G09, G12, G15, and SGP), which is studied and commented on in Paper I.

 In this work, we conduct a tomographic analysis by calculating the cross-correlation functions for each redshift bin defined in the previous section.
 The cross-correlation measurements, along with the outcomes of each case, are presented in Sect. \ref{sec:results}.
 Specifically, in Fig. \ref{fig:sampled_tomo_zmed}, we compare the cross-correlation measurements obtained by \citet{BON21} (light grey circles) with those derived using our new methodology (black circles), thereby confirming the improved results also in the context of tomography.